 Meat is Meat

 A common discussion, debate and argument we had and often overheard was about dog meat.
 The older generations saw dog meat the same as any other meat, although it is generally eaten on special occasions.
 It was clear to see that opinions were changing and younger generations were less likely to follow their elders’ traditions.
 Whether this was a change in morals or influenced by international media, it was hard to tell.

 More Than Just Dogs

 It took very little time to realise that dogs were not the only controversial issue.
 You didn’t have to travel far to see endangered or protected animals being sold or consumed.
 We also learned Vietnam has one of the biggest trades of illegal wildlife products.
-This was something that was particular hard for us and it was difficult to know what or if we could do anything about it.
+This was something that was particular hard for us and we constantly felt we needed to do something it.

 As a vegan Hanoi was a fascinating but pretty shocking place.
 We are well travelled but we had never seen the quantity and variety of meat displayed and killed in the streets.
 The first time we saw dog, cat or any exotic animal meat my immediate reaction was that it was completely wrong and we should do something to stop it.

 In my opinion, where possible, we should ALL strive for a life free from animal products.
 There is no excuse or reasoning for Vietnam’s supply and demand for illegal and endangered wildlife trade but is killing dogs for food any worse than chickens?
 Is one animals life more valuable than any others?

 At a glance the Vietnamese meat industry can be seen as brutal and cruel.
 Whilst this can be true of all meat industries, in Vietnam it is slightly more complex.
 Once the initial shock subsided I did some research.
 I discovered that the amount of meat consumed per person in Vietnam is nearly half that of USA, Australia, Argentina and Israel.
 On first impression you definitely wouldn’t guess this.